 In spring one of the highlights is certainly watching elephant seals giving birth on the beaches of South Georgia.
-In October we will not only witness these touching moments but also be able to observe, how the cows get to know their pups by vocalization and checking out their particular scent caressing and sniffing them for up to 30 minutes before nurturing them for the first time.
+In October, we will not only witness these touching moments but also be able to observe, how the cows get to know their pups by vocalization and checking out their particular scent by caressing and sniffing them for up to 30 minutes before nurturing them for the first time.
 Big elephant seal bulls will be most active defending their harems.
 There will be bull fighting on the beaches and breathtaking moments are almost guaranteed.

 King Penguins are of course also around.
-As this species has an odd breeding cycle of 14 months, there are always huge groups of King Penguins involved in the breeding process no matter when one arrives at South Georgia.
+As this species has an odd breeding cycle of 14 months, there are always huge groups of King

+Penguins involved in the breeding process no matter when one arrives at South Georgia.
 With a little luck we will be spotting the first Macaroni Penguins arriving at South Georgia.
 Red eyes and golden crests make these little, 28-inch birds quite spectacular.
 Their efforts at leaping out of angry seas onto slippery, rocky ledges and then climbing high up a dauntingly steep hillside with stumpy bright pink legs will fill us with admiration for their tenacity.
-Black-browed Albatross, Grey-headed and Lightmantled Sooty Albatross are also tending to their nests.